DataMa-Solutions/docs/extensions/datama-compare/settings/settings.md

 Using metrics relation allows you to change your market equation, add a unit, rename your step or even indicate a threshold, exclude or focus on a dimension.
 Metric relation describes the equation between metrics of your source, in order to compute the KPI you want to explain.

-- By default, DataMa creates a product of ratios (prod) with all the steps defined in the metrics relation.
+- By default, Datama creates a product of ratios (prod) with all the steps defined in the metrics relation.
 However, you can change this to “sum” to add each step, e.g., Revenue = Revenue_France/1 + Revenue_UK/1 + Revenue_US/1.
 - When changing the Unit to '%', in addition to change the unit, it also multiplies your figures by 100.
 The other
 - In the Metrics Relation definition, you can opt to set a given step to focus on a specific dimension.
 This action will disable the automatic dimension scoring in the computation result and only display the selected dimension.
 - The excluded dimension will maintain the scoring algorithm but will not consider the excluded dimension in the calculation for this step.